Juan Severino Mallari: Murders

 Mallari served as the parish priest of Magalang, Pampanga based in the San Bartolome Church from 1816 to 1826, becoming the first Filipino to become a parish priest in the province.
 It was during this period that he started believing his mother was cursed, which became his motive for killing.
 He believed killing people could cure his mother's ailments.
 It is also plausible that around this time, Mallari's peers noticed signs of the priest's mental instability.

 Mallari was attributed with the deaths of at least 57 people during that time.
 The bodies of the victims were found in different areas, which prevented authorities from finding a motive or connection to the murders.

 Discovery, imprisonment, and execution

 Mallari contracted an unknown illness sometime in 1826, which led to an attending priest who looked after Mallari finding the blood-stained personal belongings of his victims in his home.
 After his involvement in the murders was revealed, Mallari was imprisoned for 14 years.
 However, Dr. Luciano Santiago argued the priest should have been sent to the first mental health institution in the Philippines instead.
 Santiago might have been referring to either Hospicio de San Jose or San Lazaro Hospital.

 In 1840, the Spanish colonial government executed Mallari by hanging.

 In popular culture

 A re-imagined version of Mallari was portrayed by Piolo Pascual in the 2023 film Mallari.
-Meanwhile, a television series Severino starring Dennis Trillo as Mallari by a co-production of studios from the Philippines, Japan, Singapore and Slovenia is slated for a 2025 release.
+Meanwhile, a television series Severino starring Dennis Trillo as Mallari by a co-production of studios from the Philippines, Japan, Singapore and Slovenia was slated for a 2025 release.